AsyncFuncAI/github-chat-mcp/README.md

 # GitHub Chat MCP

-A Machine Computer Program (MCP) for analyzing and querying GitHub repositories using the GitHub Chat API.
+A Model Context Protocol (MCP) for analyzing and querying GitHub repositories using the GitHub Chat API.

 ## Installation